Brittany-Reid/node_code_query/assignment/rest_api/README.md

 });
 ```

-Use the curl command, as in step 3, using the option _"-X PUT"_ to indicate the method is _PUT_ and pass the parameters "id" and "name" on the command line.
+Use the curl command, as in step 3, using the option `-X PUT` to indicate the method is _PUT_ and pass the parameters "id" and "name" on the command line.

-6. Add an delete operation.
+7. Add an delete operation.
 The **D** in CRUD.

 ```js
 app.delete('/api/users/:id', (req, res) => {